daisiekbzr/quiz-game/README.md

 ## Features

-- Open-ended questions about Makise Kurisu.
+- Five open-ended questions about Makise Kurisu.
 - Interactive gameplay with a score counter.
 - Instant feedback on correct and incorrect answers.
 - End-of-game summary with the final score.